sharktacos/OpenColorIO-configs/docs/Nuke.md

 ## Gamut Compression and Nuke

 For an intro into Gamut Compression and what it is and why you need it, Check out the [gamut compression](gamut.md) doc for details and pretty pics.
-The following section discusses how it is applied in the context of a VFX pipeline.

-[Reference gamut compression](gamut.md) (RGC) is applied differently for ANM and VFX.

 [Back to main](../StdX_ACES)